luxe/unilang/README.md

 Syntax doesn't matter.
 It never has, and it never will.
 We eliminate syntax complexity through unique token symbols.
 Unilang pulls from [Unicode's Private Use Area (PUA)][1].
-No matter how many features get added the the language (which you will see, is a lot),
+No matter how many features get added the the language (which you will find is a lot),
-lexical and syntax analysis remains trivial.
+the lexical and syntax analysis remains trivial.
 This makes code easy to read and benefits static analysis tools.

 #### 2. Grammar